Methods¶

 for this method are generated by assigning the points to the basin with

-the highest weight, or the first basin index in the case of a tie.
+the highest weight, or the lowest basin index in the case of a tie.
+This

 Reference